simpleclub/CaTeX/README.md

 # On-Hold

 Note that this package is currently **on-hold**.
-This is because we are currently engaged with other efforts.
-Therefore, we cannot ensure maintenance of the package.
+This is because we are currently primarily engaged with other efforts.
+Therefore, we cannot ensure active maintenance of the package.

 However, there is an alternative that we encourage you to check out in the meantime :)
-We worked together with **[`flutter_math`](https://pub.dev/packages/flutter_math)** to make that package have all the necessary functionality.
+We worked together with **[`flutter_math`](https://pub.dev/packages/flutter_math)** to make that package have all the necessary functionality and you should be able to use it in place of CaTeX for the while being.

 ## About CaTeX